Originally Posted on 10/16/2016 @3:52pm

 For the last year or two, I've posted on the homepage, news articles from a blog called 'Econimica' (the blog was originally named 'Hambones Stuff').

-Over-spending is what causes deficits and debt, but if you don't have a productive economy with more young workers than old, you won't be able to combat the problem, and it will continually get worse.
+Government overspending is what causes deficits and debt, but if you don't have a productive economy with more young workers than old, you won't be able to combat the problem, and it will continually get worse.

 |

-It would be a disservice to you if I wrote at length about these issues because of the time and effort that this author has taken to put these articles together to help you learn the about these problems that we face.
+It would be a disservice to you if I wrote at length about these issues because of the time and effort that Econimica’s author has put into these articles.
+Here are a few of the articles from Econimica that will help you understand this issue better:

 Here are just a few of the articles from Econimica that will help you understand this issue better:If you want to understand this issue, I would suggest that you may want visit Econimica, because it covers the demographics issue better than any other site I've found.
+(Edit: Econimica is no longer online)

 .@jessefelder Federal deficit is better explainer of gold price movements than those factors.
 If you think deficit going higher, own gold. pic.twitter.com/M1r71Gc2KG